 The Robert B. and Helen S. Meyner Center for the Study of State and Local Government, which began operations in August 1994, is a nonpartisan, nonprofit, campus-wide unit of Lafayette College in Easton, Pennsylvania.

 Internationally, the center engages in education and training programs on regional and local governance, federalism and decentralization, and intergovernmental relations at the invitation of foreign governments and universities, the World Bank, international organizations, and U.S. agencies.
-The center has worked on issues of federalism, democracy, and local governance in Brazil, Cyprus, the Czech Republic, Egypt, Ethiopia, Germany, India, Iraq, Japan, the Maldives, Mexico, Nigeria, Russia, South Africa, Spain, Sri Lanka, Turkey, and Ukraine.
+The center has worked on issues of federalism, democracy, and local governance in, for example, Brazil, Cyprus, the Czech Republic, Egypt, Ethiopia, Germany, India, Iraq, Japan, the Maldives, Mexico, Nigeria, Russia, South Africa, Spain, Sri Lanka, Turkey, and Ukraine.
+The center works with international organizations such as the Forum of Federations, World Bank, and International Association of Centers for Federal Studies.
 The center also has hosted USIA/Fulbright summer institutes for young international scholars, National Endowment for the Humanities summer institutes for high-school teachers, as well as visiting scholars, public officials, and delegations from abroad.
-The center also is a focal point for a long-term project entitled A Global Dialogue on Federalism in the 21st Century, which is sponsored jointly by the Forum of Federations and the International Association of Centers for Federal Studies.